Andrew Brons: National Front

 In 1965, Brons joined John Bean's British National Party (not the same as the current incarnation), which later merged with the League of Empire Loyalists to form the National Front (NF) in 1967.
-Brons was voted onto the National Front's national directorate in 1974, and "as the NF's education officer, he hosted seminars on racial nationalism and tried to give its racism a more "scientific" basis."
+Brons was voted onto the National Front's national directorate in 1974, and as the NF's education officer, he hosted seminars on racial nationalism, attempting give the movement's racism a more "scientific" basis.

 Brons contested Harrogate for the National Front in both February and October 1974 general elections, polling 1,186 votes (2.3%) in February and 1,030 (2.3%) in October.
 When Labour's Roy Jenkins resigned his parliamentary seat on appointment as European Commission President in early 1977, Brons contested the Birmingham Stechford by-election for the National Front.
 He polled 2,955 votes (8.2%), forcing the Liberal candidate into fourth place.

 Leadership

 Following the poor showing by the National Front at the 1979 general election, and John Tyndall's subsequent departure, Brons became Chairman of the NF in 1980 and in doing so broke with his former mentor.
 Brons, though, led the NF in name only.
-Initially Martin Webster, National Activities Organiser, exerted the most influence, before the Political Soldier wing of the party became more important.
+Initially, National Activities Organiser Martin Webster exerted the most influence, before the Political Soldier wing of the party became more important.
 Brons tended to support the Flag Group although he lost influence to Ian Anderson and faded from his leading position.
 Nevertheless, Brons had links to the Political Soldier wing and is credited with having introduced the concept of distributism into the party, which formed a central part of the new ideology of the NF.
 Brons co-edited the NF journal New Nation, with Richard Verrall, the author of a work of holocaust denial, Did Six Million Really Die?

 Brons edited the National Front's 1983 general election manifesto, which "called for a global apartheid to prevent the 'extinction' of whites everywhere."
 The manifesto declared that "The National Front rejects the whole concept of multiracialism.
 We recognise inherent racial differences in Man.
 The races of Man are profoundly unequal in their characteristics, potential and abilities."

 On at least two occasions in the early-1980s, Brons' far-right activities caused difficulties for his employer: on 24 June 1981, more than 500 student and Anti-Nazi League campaigners marched through Harrogate, taking over the college building where Brons was teaching; six protesters were arrested.
 In February 1982, more than 300 protesters clashed with 100 National Front supporters outside Brons' classroom in central Harrogate, and in the process two students were stabbed and six people arrested.